yrong/koa-neo4j/README.md

 Hook function signature: **(params[, ctx]) -> params**

 Using this lifecycle, one can adjust parameters before sending them to Cypher.
-Parsing strings is a usual suspect, the framework comes with many build-in parse functions for this lifecycle.
+Parsing strings is a usual suspect, the framework comes with many built-in parse functions for this lifecycle.

 ```javascript
 // Example: